lmas/akvarium/README.md

 - Investigate randomly generating environment[^2], such as corals and rocks.
 - Add underwater sounds?
 - Add some form of user interaction (and saving state); feeding fish?
+- Render the simulation in ASCII for terminals?
+- Replace the geospatial index with something else?

+## Phase Five

+- Release v1.0.

 ## License

 GPL, See the [LICENSE] file for details.

 [just]: https://github.com/casey/just
 [ce5397c]: https://github.com/lmas/akvarium/commit/ce5397cee27cf6f4698a6bcff17b314aaca788b5